Freetown, Massachusetts: History

+One of the more well-known industries was N. R. Davis & Sons, a gun manufactory that provided many weapons for the Civil War.

 Geography

 According to the United States Census Bureau, the town has a total area of 38.3 sqmi, of which land is 36.6 sqmi, and 1.7 sqmi (4.41%) is water.
 The town is irregularly shaped, and is bordered by Berkley to the northwest, Lakeville to the northeast, Rochester to the east, Acushnet, New Bedford and Dartmouth to the southeast, Fall River to the southwest, and the Taunton River and Somerset to the west.

 Within Freetown are various lakes, streams, and rivers.
 The more prominent are Fall Brook, the Assonet River and Long Pond which the Indians called Lake Apponequet.
 Also within Freetown are Breakneck Hill and Joshua's Mountain, site of Profile Rock.
 A vast area of land shared by Freetown and Fall River makes up the Freetown-Fall River State Forest.

 Transportation

 Freetown is serviced by three exits on Route 24 (the "Fall River Expressway") in Assonet and one exit on Route 140 (the "New Bedford Expressway") in East Freetown.
 Assonet is also situated on Route 79, and East Freetown is situated on Route 18.

-The Massachusetts Bay Transportation Authority (MBTA) provides commuter rail service to neighboring Lakeville via the Middleborough-Lakeville line, whose terminus is on the border of the two towns.
-Currently, South Coast Rail plans exist to extend service to Fall River via Assonet in the future, most likely along the same path CSX operates.
+Freetown station in Assonet is served by the Fall River/New Bedford Line of the MBTA Commuter Rail system.

 Air transportation is provided locally by smaller aircraft in East Taunton, Berkley, and the regional airport in New Bedford.
 T.F.
 Green Airport in Rhode Island is the closest national-service airport, being approximately 35 miles from Assonet.
 Logan International Airport is approximately fifty miles from the town.